newlandsvalley/purescript-school-of-music/README.md

 Polyphonic ABC Player
 ---------------------

-This is now deprecated in favour of[share-a-tune](https://github.com/newlandsvalley/share-a-tune) which has used this code as a starting point and then added tune URL sharing facilities.
+This is now deprecated in favour of [share-a-tune](https://github.com/newlandsvalley/share-a-tune) which has used this code as a starting point and then added tune URL sharing facilities.

 Try it [here](http://www.tradtunedb.org.uk:8605/).